-The secretary-treasurer keeps the minutes of all the meetings of the society and of all meetings of the society executive committee.
+The secretary-treasurer keeps the minutes of all meetings of the society executive committee.
 He should secure for the members their certificates of membership and keep a list of the society members and their addresses.

 An important duty of the secretary-treasurer is to encourage the missionary activities of the society members and secure their weekly missionary reports.
 When the society is well organized into bands the reports may be gathered by the secretaries of the bands.
-Once a month the report of the society missionary work should be prepared by the society secretary and forwarded to the conference Missionary Volunteer secretary and a copy also given to the church missionary secretary.
+Once a month the report of the society missionary work should be prepared by the society secretary and forwarded to the conference Missionary Volunteer secretary and a copy also given to the lay activities secretary.

 The secretary-treasurer shall keep an accurate record of the receipts and disbursements of all funds of the Missionary Volunteer Society.
-All monies for foreign missions and for the church shall be handed to the church treasurer as soon as possible after they are collected.
+All moneys for world missions and for the church shall be handed to the church treasurer as soon as possible after they are collected.
 Local society expense funds shall also be given to the church treasurer to be held in trust, until such times as their disbursement is ordered by the executive committee of the society.
 The financial records of the society shall be reviewed by the executive committee at least once each quarter, and audited once each year by the church treasurer.